Roy Colt & Winchester Jack: Production

 Roy Colt & Winchester Jack was Produzioni Atlas Consorziate producer Mario Bregni's reward for director Mario Bava after he rescued the film Five Dolls for an August Moon.
-The screenplay was written by Mario di Nardo, who had also written Five Dolls for an August Moon, a script which Bava did not care for.
+The screenplay was written by Mario di Nardo, who had also written Five Dolls, a script which Bava did not care for.

 Bava biographer Tim Lucas commented that following the release of Once Upon a Time in the West in 1968, Spaghetti Westerns seemed to be in competition with regard to which film could come up with the most flagrantly bizarre characters and situations.
 This led to Spaghetti Westerns featuring martial arts, exploitive scenes of rape and gore, and gothic themes.
 These extremities led to Bava approaching Roy Colt & Winchester Jack as a broad spoof of the genre.
 Lead actor Brett Halsey, who had become friendly with Bava during the shooting of their previous film together, the sex comedy Four Times That Night, stated that it became a comedy as "the script wasn't very good; it kind of lent itself to having fun with it", and revealed that Bava had the idea of playing the film for laughs as early as signing on the cast.
 Lucas felt that despite being described as a comedy, the film "more correctly belongs to the category of farce or satire", stating that it resembles a Mad magazine sketch that pokes fun at the traditions of Westerns, in contrast to being a film with a straightforward narrative and humorous dialogue.

 Charles Southwood stated that Roy Colt & Winchester Jack was "the best thing I did over [in Italy]" and stated that the film was improvised on a day-by-day basis.
 Southwood continued that "everyone contributed ideas.
 It was hilarity every morning.
 We'd make up scenes in the trailer!"

 The credits of the film state that it was filmed at De Paolis Studios, but Halsey believes that only the interiors were shot there as he did not recall De Paolis having any standing Western town, and believes the town scenes may have been shot at Cinecittà as the studios were close to each other.